-[Editor’s note: Genealogy expert Thomas MacEntee discusses how you can memorialize the military service and achievements your ancestors.]
+[Editor’s note: Genealogy expert Thomas MacEntee discusses how you can memorialize the people who died while serving the country’s armed forces.]

 “When our perils are past, shall our gratitude sleep?” (—George Canning) represents the sentiments of many when it comes to honoring those who gave their lives in military service.
 We often feel a duty not just to remember our military ancestors, but also to make sure future generations never forget their sacrifices.

-Most of us will mark Veterans Day or Remembrance Day on November 11th in different ways: attending a memorial service at a military cemetery, watching a parade or simply noting the day with our own thoughts and memories of family members who made the ultimate sacrifice for our country.
+Most of us will mark Memorial Day on May 29th in different ways: attending a memorial service at a military cemetery, watching a parade or simply noting the day with our own thoughts and memories of family members who made the ultimate sacrifice for our country.

 And some will take time to work on projects devoted to memorializing the military service and achievements of brothers and sisters, mothers and fathers, and generations on end.

 Before you create any tribute, take time to gather as much information about the veteran as you can.
 Here are some obvious and not-so-obvious hiding places:

 - Photos: Family photo albums and scrapbooks; also ask relatives if they have any related photos.
 These should be scanned using your Flip-Pal mobile scanner and digitized so you always have a secure copy.

 - Medals and Patches: Medals awarded in combat during military service; patches worn on jackets and other items of clothing; dog tags and other ID items.
 These can be scanned as well and incorporated in digital or online tributes.